A full day

 lecture room

-In his lecture, doctorate student Jan van Boeckel will talk about the
+In his lecture, doctorate student Jan van Boeckel talked about the

 research theme that he has taken up at TaiK's School of Art Education.
 In